BenMactavsin/Roblox-Luau-Global-Extractor/README.md

 ![image](https://user-images.githubusercontent.com/69454747/146644693-1d3aa99e-4431-45e5-87f9-fbbdd1d158e4.png)

 6. Copy the code inside the `Script` named `RobloxLuauGlobalVariableFetcher.server` that came with `RobloxLuauGlobalVariableFetcher.rbxmx` file, inside the `RobloxLuauGlobalVariableFetcher` folder, and run it in studio command bar by pressing <kbd>Enter</kbd> button.
-This will create a `ModuleScript` named `FinalGlobalList` inside the `RobloxLuauGlobalVariableFetcher` folder that will contain \*almost all of the valid globals inside a table.
+This will create a `ModuleScript` named `FinalGlobalList` inside the `RobloxLuauGlobalVariableFetcher` folder that will contain \*almost all of the valid globals, inside a table.

 ![image](https://user-images.githubusercontent.com/69454747/146644777-ef93afd4-0ce4-45c7-b1a3-41d4a7304813.png)